 Click (+) and choose license to add beats to your cart

 Add same license of 3 beats to your cart to “BUY 2 GET 1”

 Click the cart icon at the top right to checkout

-Power soca beats
+Different soca beats

 Which is very fast, with tempos of around 160 beats per minute.
 The music is largely instructional in nature.
 Soca artists thrive on motivating audiences to respond to their dancing instructions.
-Power soca music is largely music to jump, wave and “wine” to. (“Wine” is derived from the word “wind” and is a type of dance that consists of hip movements).
+Power soca music is largely music to jump, wave and “wine” to. (” Similarly Wine” is derived from the word “wind” and is a type of dance that consists of hip movements).

 Sometimes, the saxophone forms part of brass sections.
 While these instruments are still used in live performances, synthesizers and samplers are increasingly replacing them, particularly in studio recordings and at smaller concerts.